fuelen/ecto_erd/README.md

 [![Hex.pm](https://img.shields.io/hexpm/v/ecto_erd.svg)](https://hex.pm/packages/ecto_erd)

-A mix task for generating an ERD (Entity Relationship Diagram) in various formats for all Ecto schemas available in your project.
+A mix task for generating an ERD (Entity-Relationship Diagram) in various formats for all Ecto schemas in your project.

 Supported formats: